bachvtuan/Global-music/README.md

 ### Install forever

-This package keep your nodejs alway run, it will automatic restart nodejs instance if your application is crashed, so it's good for production site.
+This package keep nodejs instance alway run, it will automatic restart nodejs instance if your application is crashed, so it's good for production site.

 ```
 sudo npm install forever -g